EDUC: EARLY CHILDHOOD (ECHD)

 ECHD 348 - INDIVIDUALIZED COACHING AND FIELD EXPERIENCES 3

-Supervised observation and teaching in a local school or agency, seminar discussions concerning observational records, teaching strategies, evaluation, and individual issues; emphasis on development of independence and skills through self-analysis techniques.
+Supervised observation and teaching in a local school, seminar discussions concerning observational records, teaching strategies, evaluation, and individual issues; emphasis on development of independence and skills through self-analysis techniques.
 Emphasizes development of teaching skills through small and large group coaching and instruction.
-Field experience provides a setting to undertake required licensure assignments, assessments, hours and preparation for the edTPA.
+The Field Experience 3 placement is in provides a primary grade (k-2nd) setting to meet required licensure assignments, assessments, hours and preparation for the edTPA.

 Credits: 1